hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 # Starting Solution

-Here’s our initial Solution configuration.
+Update your Solution with the configuration below.
 We’ve added the Plugins, but the modules within them are not yet configured.
 Our `mgmt` tier has the definition for a single `userpool` I’ve simply called “pool”.
 In the `web` tier I’ve configured an `spa` component.

 ```json
 {